respoke/apollo/README.md

 1. Edit `./nodewebkit.json` and change thesettings to meet your needs.
 1. Set the url to your deployed Apollo application in `./public/passthrough.example.html` under the `<meta http-equiv . . .>` tag.
 Save it as `./public/passthrough.html`.
 1. From the Apollo directory, run `grunt release`.
-1. The applications will be in the `./release/<your app name>` folder.
+1. The applications will be in the `./public/release/<your app name>` folder.
+1. It is recommended to compress them by running `grunt compress`.